nicoserr/CPSC210project/README.md

 have notebooks for each course I take.
 This project would digitalize what I have done and makes it much simpler to look at previous notes and study for exams.

-If the project turns out to be great, I might use it for my actual notetaking.
+If the project turns out great, I might use it for my actual notetaking.

 ## User Stories
 - As a user, I want to be able to add a new Subject to my list of Subjects.